 Roasted Cauliflower Steaks served with a homemade chimichurri sauce make the perfect vegetarian entree or side dish.
-Made right in the oven, these cauliflower steaks are good for you, easy to make, and taste seriously amazing.
+Made right in the oven, this easy cauliflower is good for you, easy to make, and taste seriously amazing.
 Jump to Recipe keyboard_arrow_down

-These Roasted Cauliflower Steaks are a great way to prepare a hearty, tasty, vegetarian "steak" that can stand on its own as a delicious plant based entree.
-It's also a great alternative to making caulfilower mashed potatoes or roasted cauliflower if you are looking for some new cauliflower side dishes.
+These amazing cauliflower steaks are a great way to prepare a hearty, tasty, vegetarian "steak" that can stand on its own as a delicious plant based entree.
+It's also a great alternative to making cauliflower mashed potatoes or roasted cauliflower if you are looking for some new cauliflower side dishes.

 Also, as I try to incorporate more plant based meals, I love coming up with cauliflower steak meal ideas for Meatless Mondays and challenge myself to make even the most hardcore meat eater happy.
 So far we have tried it with chimichurri, steak sauce, Parmesan cheese and garlic, Middle Eastern seasoning, and teriyaki sauce just to name a few.
 I have included some more ideas below.